wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 `addReply()`.
 The function eventually copies data in the reply message to the client's reply buffer `c->buf`, which is coupled with `c->bufpos` to indicate the current write position.

-In order to send the reply message back to the client, the Redis server
+In order to send the reply message back to the client, the Redis server, during initialization, registers a callback function to the AE Library as the before-sleep callback via `aeSetBeforeSleepProc()`.
+The callback function being registered is `beforeSleep()`.

+Recall that the before-sleep callback, i.e., function `beforeSleep()` (file `server.c`), is invoked right before the AE Library invokes `select()` (or other multiplexing system calls).
+The function invokes `handleClientsWithPendingWritesUsingThreads()` (file `networking.c`) whose name may be somehow misleading because Redis, by default, is not multi-threaded.
+However, after a careful examination of the function body, it turns out that the function simply wraps over `handleClientsWithPendingWrites()` if multi-threading is disabled (by checking `server.io_threads_num`, a configuration variable defined in `config.c`).

 ## Data Structures